Study modes: Full-time, Part-time

 Differential Psychology (individual differences)

 The Social Psychology group examines how we think about the self, others, and groups.
-The research group cover qualitative and quantitative methodologies, spanning processes like identity, relationships, crowds, and inter-group relations.
+The research group covers qualitative and quantitative methodologies, spanning processes like identity, relationships, crowds, and inter-group relations.
 We employ a range of methods such as questionnaires, interviews, social cognitive techniques, observation, and physiological measures.

 You will be assigned at least two supervisors who provide expert academic guidance on their research.
 It is expected that at least some of your research will be published in peer-reviewed journals.
-You are assigned to a research group, which hosts regular activities, such as journal clubs.

 Many PhD students gain undergraduate teaching experience, for which you are given training and mentoring and can gain formal recognition (a teaching certificate).